 Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics.
 For incidents that do not pose a threat to the campus, are not in progress, or are potentially violations of school policy only, please contact TVCC Security.
 In cases of emergency, violent crime or crime in progress, call 911 and request assistance from local law enforcement.
 Campus Security should also be notified after local law enforcement is contacted.
 An Incident Report should also be completed and sent to Campus Security or the Office of Student Conduct.
-Incident Report forms are available on the TVCC website under Student Conduct For review and potential follow up.
+Incident Report forms are available on the TVCC website under Student Right to Know Page.
+Incident reports are forwarded to the Office of Student Conduct for review and potential follow up.